 I-85 Update (I-5719B/U-5800; I-5719C; I-5719A/U-6044)

 Break into 3 projects; 2 widening projects, 1 rail bridge project.
 B (widening) project advertisement in September, C (rail) project in October as CMGC.
 A project will advertise in 2028.
 If contractor wins CMGC contract, you will not be precluded from pursuing the other sections.
-One or more sections may have O&R.
+Not planning on using O&R for the A & B sections of the project.
+If there are funding constraints when time to advertise the A section, O&R may be included in the RFP.

-They intend to have the same engineer for all four of the railroad bridges – 3 are on the CMGC, one is on the B Section
+They intend to have the same engineer for all four of the railroad bridges – 3 are on the CMGC, one is on the B Section.
+Will add the Groves St. bridge to the CMGC project.

 I-5719 CMGC / I-5719A Participation